celery/celery/docs/userguide/security.rst

 :setting:`security_certificate`, and :setting:`security_cert_store`
 settings respectively.
 You can tweak the signing algorithm with :setting:`security_digest`.
+If using an encrypted private key, the password can be configured with :setting:`security_key_password`.

 With these configured it's also necessary to call the :func:`celery.setup_security` function.
 Note that this will also